 This bit is up to you and is not included in the price.
-The nearest airports are Bilbao and Madrid and there are are plenty of budget flights available from Easyjet and Ryanair.
+The nearest airports are Bilbao and Madrid and there are plenty of budget flights available from Easyjet and Ryanair.
 There are also regular scheduled services with the main national carriers.
-If there is sufficient interest we may arrange an optional pre-trip overnight in Madrid with onward coach travel to Burgos.
+There is an optional pre-trip overnight in Madrid with onward coach travel to Burgos.

 What does it cost?

-The course fee is £995 which will cover all tuition, seven nights 4-star accomodation in central Burgos with full breakfast, and four 3-course evening meals with wine.
+The course fee of £995 will cover all tuition, seven nights 4-star accommodation in central Burgos with full breakfast, and four 3-course evening meals with wine.
 This price is based on two sharing so there will be a single occupancy supplement of £40 a night.
-Non-singers sharing a singer's room pay a reduced rate of £745 .
+Non-singers sharing a singer's room pay a reduced rate of £795.
 Music for the course, which can be kept, will cost £25.

-We will require a £195 deposit per person at time of booking with the balance payable no later than eight weeks before we leave.
+We will require a £195 deposit per person at time of booking with the balance payable four weeks before we leave.

 Travel and health insurance

 All singers are required to take out appropriate travel insurance and supply their policy details to us before the course begins.
-You should also bring an EHIC card with you - if yours is still valid.
+You should also bring a GHIC card or an EHIC card with you - if yours is still valid.

 If you have any questions at all please contact Nick Couchman (email@example.com) or Emma Ford (firstname.lastname@example.org) .
 You can also ring us on 01462 893972 but please bear in mind that we are often out of the office.